top of page

 Calling all entrepreneurs, we both know you have “it” - that secret sauce that sets you apart from your competitors.
 This is your competitive advantage - the thing that will draw in your ideal customers and take you to the top of your industry.

-In part one of this two-part blog, we set out some things you might not have considered when it comes to your employees, business relationships, and customers.
+In part one of this two-part blog, we set out some things you might not have considered when it comes to protecting your secret sauce to your employees, business relationships, and customers.

 Employee Agreements